gnauqoa/roommaster-be/prisma/seeds/README.md

 Main entry point that orchestrates all seed functions.
 This file:

 - Creates the Prisma client instance
-- Imports and executes all seed functions in order
+- Imports and executes all seed functions in the correct order (respecting dependencies)
 - Handles errors and cleanup

 ### `utils.ts`